sardemff7/git-eventc/README.md

 #### Secrets

-git-eventc-webhook as secret support.
+git-eventc-webhook has secret support.
 In your GitHub WebHook configuration, you can specify a secret.
 This secret will be used to compute a signature of the hook payload, which is sent in the request header. git-eventc-webhook will compute the signature and compare it with the one in the request.